mattoppenheim/microbit_activity_indicator/README.md

 ### library versions

-requirements.txt has a list of the libraries and their versions in the virtual environment used for developing the Python script.
+requirements.txt has a list of the libraries and their versions used for developing the python script that runs on the machine that runs the communication software.
+Latest python version in use is 3.9.

 ### project in use